 Emily Frank of Share: Cheesebar’s Step-by-Step Family Recipe for Making Latkes with a Lotta Love

-Several years ago, we spent the day with Emily Frank of Pleasant Ridge's Share: Cheesebar and her family to get an inside look at one of their family's holiday traditions: making latkes.
+We spent the day with Emily Frank of Pleasant Ridge's Share: Cheesebar and her family a couple years ago to get an inside look at one of their family's holiday traditions: making latkes.
 Below is here explanation of how the day typically goes, and a step-by-step recipe with photos to guide you through the process.
-Enjoy!

 “Growing up, we had latkes once a year for one night of Hanukkah — we certainly don’t do them for all eight nights!
 These days we do it on Christmas Eve when we have our annual cousins’ sleepover.

-- 5 lbs. potato — russet, nothing special
+- 5 pounds of potatoes — russet, nothing special

 - 4-ish eggs